 Now we’ve got that out of the way, let’s talk about this insanely delicious salsa.

 A+J’s Tip: Add a little healthy protein to the salsa with beans — black beans or chickpeas would be great.
 See how we cook dried chickpeas, here

 The potatoes are soft and sweet and the salsa is fresh, bright, and full of flavor.
-Enjoy!

-Baked Sweet Potatos with Tomato-Avocado Salsa
+Healthy Baked Sweet Potatoes with Tomato Avocado Salsa

 Baked sweet potatoes stuffed with roasted garlic, avocado and tomato salsa.
 When choosing sweet potatoes, look for potatoes that are firm, have smooth skin, and are similar in size.